 Wisconsin Self Directed Services

-Outreach of Wisconsin is a subsidiary of Outreach Health Services, providing nationwide self-directed care and home care services for over 40 years.
+As your FEA, we provide nationwide self-directed care and home care services for over 40 years.
 We support 8,000 participants, process payroll for 7,000 employees and are developing services in new states.
 Our main goal is to provide outstanding customer service.
 We believe it is our responsibility to provide the participant with the right support and training tools to manage his or her care successfully.
-Outreach supports participants to successfully manage their care:
+We do our very best to support our participants to help successfully manage their care:

 The entity records the number and date of instances in which interpretation was offered, what service was offered (e.g., staff, in-person contracted, telephone, etc.), whether it was accepted or whether the LEP individual selected their own interpreter, and in what language group the service was needed.